-For example, if you were hired on May 10, 2017, and you performed at least 1,000 hours of service by May 9, 2018, you would be eligible to participate in the Plan on June 1, 2018 (assuming you are age 21 or older).
-However, if you would not be 21 years old until October 2, 2018, you would be eligible to participate in the Plan on November 1, 2018 (the first day of the month following your 21st birthday after completing a year of eligibility service).
+For example, if you were hired on May 10, 2017 and you performed at least 1,000 hours of service by May 9, 2018, you would be eligible to participate in the Plan on June 1, 2018.

 Employee Contributions

 Your employer does not require any employee contributions to participate in this Plan.